-ETCETERA Authorization Services (AUTH) is the security framework utilized by ScerIS ETCETERA.
+ETCETERA Authorization Services (AUTH) is the security framework utilized by ScerIS ETCETERA (ETC).
 It controls authentication and authorization.
 Authentication refers to verifying that a user is who he or she claims to be.
 Authorization is the granting of privileges to an authenticated user.
-AUTH includes various software components that tie directly into ETCETERA modules, and a centralized management utility that enables system administrators to configure permissions and security schemes for all managed products.
+AUTH includes various software components that tie directly into ETC modules, and a centralized management utility that enables system administrators to configure permissions and security schemes for all managed products.

 AUTH Architecture: In general terms, implementing security with AUTH requires understanding that:

-- A user gains permissions to ETCETERA software by being a member of one or more groups.
+- A user gains permissions to ETC software by being a member of one or more groups.

 - The permissions provided by a group are defined by the roles and classes included in the group.